FacilMap/Leaflet.DraggableLines/README.md

 some specified waypoints.
 When you drag a route, you don't want the shape of the underlying Polyline to be modified directly, but you rather want a new waypoint to be inserted and the route to be recalculated based on that.

-Leaflet.DraggableLines adds an additional option `draggableLayersRoutePoints` to Polyline and all classes inheriting from it.
+Leaflet.DraggableLines adds an additional option `draggableLinesRoutePoints` to Polyline and all classes inheriting from it.
-Passsing this option will cause Leaflet.DraggableLines to modify the points in this option rather than the points of the line itself when the user interacts with the line. (**Note:** To update the route points of an existing line, call `layer.setDraggableLayersRoutePoints(latlngs)` rather than setting the option by hand.
+Passsing this option will cause Leaflet.DraggableLines to modify the points in this option rather than the points of the line itself when the user interacts with the line. (**Note:** To update the route points of an existing line, call `layer.setDraggableLinesRoutePoints(latlngs)` rather than setting the option by hand.
 This way Leaflet.DraggableLines will notice the change and update the drag markers accordingly.)

 Since the value of this option does not have any effect on the line itself, you need to recalculate the route every time the user